Visualization and Efficient Generation of Constrained High-dimensional Theoretical Parameter Spaces: Approach

 \subsection{CHUNC}

-We anticipate difficulties with information loss in less-constrained, high-dimensional spaces where collapse to a two-dimensional latent space could cause significant portions of the valid sub-space to be overlooked with SAFESPAM-style methods.
-Thus we introduce a similar methodology that operate without dimensional compression.
-This comes at some expense to the ease of sampling: our latent space now has the same dimensionality as the input space and we sacrifice the benefits of visualization in order to operate without information loss.
+{ Any function which reduces the dimensionality of its input has the potential to destroy information about the high-dimensional structures it seeks to describe.
+We anticipate such difficulties in high-dimensional spaces like the CMSSM and PMSSM where collapse to a two-dimensional latent space could cause significant portions of the valid sub-space to be overlooked with SAFESPAM-style methods.
+Thus, in an attempt to avoid this information loss, we introduce a similar methodology that operates without dimensional compression by imposing that the latent space is of the same dimension as the input space and that none of the layers in the network have a dimension smaller than the input.

+The motivation for this approach comes from the Data Processing Inequality (DPI) \cite{CoverThomas} which states that any function $f:T \rightarrow L$ acting on a space $T$ can only ever destroy or preserve information.
+This information is represented by the joint probability distribution $p(T,\theta)$, where $T$ is the theory space discussed in Section III and Section IV.2, and $\theta$ are the experimental constraints.
+The SWAE networks constructed here attempt to transform the unknown distribution $p(T,\theta)$ to one whose structure is known $p(L,\theta)$ while preserving the correlations between $L$ and $\theta$.
+The DPI states that the mutual information $I[T;\theta] \geq I[f(T);\theta] \geq I[g(f(T));\theta]$ with equality when no information loss has occured.

+To maximize $I[L;\theta] = I[f(T);\theta]$ then, we impose that the dimension of the space $L$ be the same as the dimension of $T$. } This comes at expense to the ease of sampling which is otherwise gained from utilizing a low dimensional latent space, and we also sacrifice the benefits of visualization.
 However our latent space still retains the desired quality that valid points cluster near the origin while invalid points are pushed outward.
-We demonstrate this method in \cmssm and {\pmssm} on a triple constraint: Higgs, DM, and Neutralino LSP.
+We demonstrate this method in {\cmssm} and {\pmssm} on a triple constraint: Higgs, DM, and Neutralino LSP.
 We train on an equal mixture of valid and invalid points, which we fit to separate non-overlapping target distributions.
 Our Sliced Wasserstein loss term then becomes: